AndrewMartinez33/PDF-Viewer/README.md

 Also, the application allows you to download the document.

 ## To-Do List
-* Make mobile responsive
+- Make mobile responsive

-* Make download link dynamic
+- Add download link dynamic

-* Add error message when there is no pdf document available
+- ~~Add error message when there is no pdf document available~~

 ## Screenshot
 ![PDF Viewer Screenshot](screenshot.png)